centreon/centreon-archived/doc/en/release_notes/centreon-2.8/centreon-2.8.5.rst

 * Rewrite system to share non-locked views to contacts or contactgroups
 * When user access to custom views menu, edition mode is disabled - #5008, PR #4811
 * Listing of widget with infinite scroll displays at least 3 times each widget - #4892
+* "Set Default" button not working - #5079

 Documentation
 -------------